Qiskit/rustworkx/CONTRIBUTING.md

 # Contributing

-First read the overall Qiskit project contributing guidelines.
+First read the overall Qiskit project contribution guidelines.
 These are all included in the Qiskit documentation:

 https://qiskit.org/documentation/contributing_to_qiskit.html